availproject/avail-light-bootstrap/README.md

 ## Introduction

-`avail-light-bootstrap` is called a Bootstrap node.
-Bootstraps act as the initial point of contact for other Avail clients to find other peers in the network.
+`avail-light-bootstrap` is a Bootstrap node for Avail Light Client.
+Bootstraps act as the initial point of contact for other Avail clients, helping them discover other peers in the network.

 These network entry points alow other newly joined nodes to discover new peers and to connect to them.